ryandmonson/personal-projects/README.md

 The first personal project (Good Quotes) was converting quotes from a Google doc to a Pandas dataframe, splitting the Google doc strings into columns and writing the resulting dataframe to a .csv file.

 The 2nd personal project (SF Crime Kaggle) was work I did using the San Francisco crime classification data as part of a team Kaggle competition.

+The 3rd and 4th personal projects are manufacturing datasets from Kaggle.
+One dataset is from a continous process, the other from a batch process.